esitarski/CrossMgr/README.md

 ## User Installation

 As a user, you can install CrossManager on Windows, Mac OSX, and Linux.
 Only x86 64 bit platforms are supported.
 Cross has gone through many iterations.
 Previous versions require Mac and Linux users to install Python, the source code, and fight with it to get it working.
 This is no longer the case.
 As with the Windows version, the MacOSX and Linux versions are available as binary releases.
+The MacOSX and Linux versions are built on github as a release automatically when the code changes.

 ### Windows Installation